danigb/scorejs/README.md

 Score('a b c', { reverse: true, delay: 100 });
 ```

-### Transformations

-The core concept of ScoreJS is `transformation`.
-You can transform a score into
-another one either with a js function or composing different transformations:

 ## API

-#### Score(source [, time] [, transfom]);
+#### Score(source [, meter] [, transfom]);

 Clone or create a score object.
-An score has a time signature (score.time) and
+An score has a time meter (score.time) and
 and array of time ordered events (objects with, at least, value, position and
   duration properties).

 If the source is a string, uses [melody-parser](http://github.com/danigb/melody-parser) and [measure-parser](http://github.com/danigb/measure-parser) to convert it to an
 array of event objects.

-If the source is another score, it clones the score and apply the transformation.
+If the source is another score, it applies the transform to create a new one.

-An optional time argument to specify the time signature ("4/4" by default)
+An optional meter argument to specify the time meter ("4/4" by default)

 The optional transform parameter allows to make simple or complex transformations
 to the score.
 Since events are intended to be immutable, you need Score.event to
-change event values.
-See `score.clone` for more documentation:
+change event values (see clone method):

 ```js
 var s1 = new Score("a b c", "3/4", function(event) {